 Curriculum Breakdown:1st Nine Weeks: Unit 1 - Lab SafetyUnit 2 - Elements & CompoundsUnit 3 - Thermal Energy/Energy Transformation2nd Nine Weeks: Unit 4 - Rocks and MineralsUnit 5 - Force, Motion, & Energy3rd Nine Weeks: Unit 6 - Layer of the Earth/Tectonic PlatesUnit 7 - Metals/NonMetals/Metalloids/DensityUnit 8 - Earth's Energy Resources4th Nine Weeks: Unit 9 - Cells/Classification of OrganismsUnit 10 - EcosystemsUnit 11 - Earth & SpaceCourse Description:In 6th grade Science the students will continue their learning about the natural world.
 Students will understand that certain types of questions can be answered by investigation and that methods, models, and conclusions built from these investigations change as new observations are made.
 Our studies will include planning and safely implementing classroom and outdoor investigations using scientific processes, including inquiry methods, analyzing information, making informed decisions, and using tools to collect and record information, while addressing the major concepts and vocabulary, in the context of physical, earth, and life sciences.

-- An organized system for keeping your work and materials (please see the "Staying Organized" link on my web page for a suggestion).
+- An organized system for keeping your work and materials

 - Composition Notebook (100 page)